sindhuprasad/sindhuprasad.github.io/_posts/2016-08-05-OOP-concepts.md

 Collections.sort(people, new HeightComparator());
 ```

-Notice, how the sort method of collection uses the compare method for internal sorting.
+The sort method of collection uses the compare method for internal sorting.
 The actual object whose compare method is called is resolved at runtime i.e The sort method in Collector does not know the exact object whose compare method is called until runtime.

 **Inheritance:**